-When using rechargeable batteries, the internal black plastic jumper located inside the cover (near the external power jack on the circuit board) must be set to the proper position.
+When using rechargeable batteries, the internal black plastic jumper located inside the cover (near the external power jack on the back side of the circuit board) must be set to the proper position.
 If it is not set to the proper position, the batteries will not charge.
 With rechargeable batteries, the internal charger jumper located on the printed circuit board near the power jack should be set like this: